My Two Cents

-First, Russell Hammond has posted the Release Dates and Artwork update with all the latest Blu-ray, DVD and Video Game cover artwork and Amazon.com pre-order links.
-As always a portion of anything you order through our links goes to help support our work here at The Bits and we greatly appreciate it!
+Before we get started, our own Russell Hammond has just posted the Release Dates & Artwork section update, complete with all the latest Blu-ray, DVD, and 4K Ultra HD Blu-ray cover artwork and Amazon.com pre-order links.
+A portion of any order you may through our links goes to help support our work here at the site and we do appreciate it.